smlpt/MLP-Tool/Documentation_EN.md

   The seed value for random number generation, used for weights and bias initialization as well as batch sampling.
 Setting an integer here results in reproducible results.

 - **L2 penalty:**
-  The regularization parameter for ridge regression that is used to prevent large weights and over-fitting by adding squared magnitude of coefficients as penalty to the loss function.
-Large L2 parameter values will lead to under-fitting. [🡥](https://towardsdatascience.com/l1-and-l2-regularization-methods-ce25e7fc831c?gi=273b9364d0a7)
+  The regularization parameter for ridge regression that is used to prevent large weights and overfitting by adding the squared magnitude of coefficients as a penalty to the loss function.
+Large L2 parameter values will lead to underfitting. [🡥](https://towardsdatascience.com/l1-and-l2-regularization-methods-ce25e7fc831c?gi=273b9364d0a7)

 - **Momentum:**
-  Adds a momentum term to the gradient descent by adding adding an exponentially weighed average, which causes the weight updates to accelerate towards a global parameter minimum and prevents getting stuck in local minima.
+  Adds a momentum term to the gradient descent by adding an exponentially weighed average, which causes the weight updates to accelerate towards a global parameter minimum and prevents getting stuck in local minima.
 0.9 is a typical value.

 - **Batch size:**
   Size of minibatches for the stochastic solvers (SGD and Adam). "auto" chooses the minimum from 200 or the total number of samples.
 A size of 1 equals a stochastic gradient descent with weight updates after each presented data sample.
 A batch size that includes all samples equals the batch gradient descent algorithm, where weights are updated after presenting all samples.
 Using minibatches (between 1 and all samples) is usually the most robust approach.